 On the north shore of Providenciales Island and west of Grace Bay, the snorkeling at Smith's Reef is popular its spectacular reefs which come close to shore.
+The main reef is a small circular zone just offshore that is clearly marked by an enclosed floating ring.
 At the beach-accessed Smith's Reef, there are staghorn coral and elkhorn coral gardens with colorful fans and sponges.
 You can expect to see turtles, parrotfish, wrasse, queen angel fish, cornetfish, trumpetfish, yellow tail snapper, octopus, squid, southern stingrays, spotted eagle rays and nurse sharks among the vase sponges and pink anemones.
 Watch out for the lionfish that frequent the reef.

 There is a marked snorkel trail starting north of Turtle Cove Marina in 8 to 25 feet deep water.
 The Smith's Reef Snorkel Trail is maintained by the National Trust.
 The Smiths Reef snorkeling is best on calm days.
 Since this area is just around the corner from Turtle Cove Marina, keep an eye out for heavy boat traffic, such as from snorkel tour boats.
 The reefs start right from shore and extend offshore for about 300 feet.
 There are alternating gaps along the shore of sand, sea grass and then reef.
 There are three reef zone spread along the beach from the marine heading east.
 It is possible to start at one reef near the marina and keep snorkeling east about 150 feet offshore and hit each of the reefs.
 The best reef is the eastern most reef.